jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Which raises the question, if no ideology can pick the winners, and no state can assign the roles—who does?

+## Chapter 14—Meeting the Coach

-You do.
-Alone, for yourself.
+Individuals selects.
+Alone, for themselves.
 That has always been the only mechanism, and it's the one this book is about seeing clearly.
 As renowned biologist Ernst Mayr says "individual life forms are the unit of selection."

-Meaning, ecosystems always have big and small, old and young, rich and poor, weird and timeless.
+Ecosystems do not have group think.
+They are full of individuals, big and small, old and young, rich and poor, weird and timeless.
 All adaptation exists because there are so many niches to fill inside a healthy ecosystem.
 All are selected based on what works in the environment.

 So, an individual polar bear, squirrel, raccoon are the unit of evolution's advancement.
 Species, herds, packs, companies, armies, ecosystems are just a collection of individuals.
-An individual can better herself without permission or waiting on anyone else.
 The squirrel doesn't serve her ecosystem—she serves herself and her kids the same way the oak tree does.
-The result is a balanced and reciprocating ecosystem.
-Individuals can try to be extreme on the gameboard but everyone's actions are judged against their ecosystem's ability to build more diverse mass-produced technologies that beat back entropy long enough to pass the torch.
+Individuals can try to be extreme on the gameboard but everyone's actions are judged against their ecosystem's ability build faster than entropy tears it down.

-These aren't isolated stories, but repeated ones as evolution is law for everything assembling on the gameboard.
 Players don't need to realize all this of course.
-But if a lifeform doesn't play by these rules, the coach finds someone who does.
-Ignorance works in nature.
-Squirrels don't need to realize they fight for the trees' health.
-Those who don't are replaced.
+If a tree's nuts are not nutrious, it will be out planted by the ones who are.
+In nature, if a lifeform doesn't play the game, the coach finds someone who does.

 We do need to realize all this.

 Because we have choice, we can practice artificial selection.
-We can also be raccoons—taking from an ecosystem and giving nothing back, using ideology to explain our place inside it.
-What changes that is realizing the technological ecology is there at all, and that our torch depends on it.
-Then we can judge our own actions against something real, and make artificial selection more natural.
+We can be squirrels or raccoons—taking from an ecosystem and giving nothing back, while using ideology pretend otherwise.

-But before we can become the new modern squirrel to better assess our options (mixed ideological politics) and plant trees by default (bumble bee economics) we must change our mindset.
+But before we can become the new modern squirrel to better assess our tool options (mixed ideological politics) and plant trees by default (bumble bee economics) we must change our mindset.
 A new identity is being a self-aware selector inside a technological ecosystem.

+A new identity is realizing with every choice you make, you are the coach in the Game of Life.
+The game humanity plays is up to your daily actions.
+Natural selection is just a consequence of which organism can best harvest resources and procreate.
+The coach never stopped judging.
+What changes is that you can now coaching yourself and help those around you.

-Like World War II and the history of computer technology demonstrate very well, the groups who do this best will assess their current surroundings, be moderate, empower individuals, and thereby populate the Internet Age.
+Like World War II and the history of computer technology demonstrate very well, the individuals who do this best will assess their current surroundings, be moderate, empower individuals, and thereby populate the Internet Age.

 A new identity isn't about what to do.
 It's about removing the mental roadblock in the way of what we naturally do, being more individually responsive to current problems, and letting evolution take it from there.
 Agreeing with the group won't address environmental problems.
 Watching TV won't change entropy's attacks.
 Believing in an ideology won't assemble matter into useful configurations.